-If making a report to the Title IX Coordinator, complete this Title IX Report Form or contact Stephanie Jackson, Title IX Coordinator or a Deputy Title IX Coordinator with all known details about the incident, including name, date, location, and description.
+If making a report to the Title IX Director, complete this Title IX Report Form or contact the Title IX Director or a Deputy Title IX Coordinator with all known details about the incident, including name, date, location, and description.

 If an employee with a duty to report under the Policy prohibiting sex discrimination, including sexual harassment, sexual misconduct, stalking and retaliation is using this form to fulfill a duty to report, please include all known details about the incident, including (1) name of the Reporting Party, accused, and witnesses; (2) date, time and location of the alleged incident; and (3) description.

 To report a concern for yourself or another student, complete the Advocate CareNetwork Report Form under the MyDenison, Blue Whistle page.
 Or, contact Denison Campus Safety by completing their Anonymous Tips Form.
 Please note: without names and/or contact information, the University may be unable to contact you for follow up and the University’s options for response to the report will be limited.